 Karin is co-founder of the international academic research network on public and political leadership (PUPOL) and she is Chair of the Ethics Committee of Transparency International New Zealand.
 Karin is representative for the School of Management in the Pipitea Human Ethics Committee (HEC), whose chief function is to review, approve and monitor research proposals involving human participants - from staff and students.

 Karin studied Political Science at the Radboud University of Nijmegen (the Netherlands).
 In 2001 she joined the VU University of Amsterdam in the Netherlands, where she obtained her PhD in Social Sciences in 2008 with the dissertation Leading to Integrity on leadership and integrity violations within the police.
 In 2011 Karin was awarded the VU/FSW Jenny Gierveld Fellowship for talented female scholars.

 Before she moved to Wellington, Karin also worked part time as a City Councillor for the Dutch Labour party (PvdA) in her home city Arnhem.

 Areas of potential PhD supervision

-- The meaning and practice of ethical leadership in international business and trade.
+- The meaning and practice of ethical leadership in business and trade from different cultural perspectives.

 This kind of research is still in its infancy and I am interested in PhD students who would like to study this topic from a specific cultural perspective or in international business; or who want to conduct (quantitative) comparative research in this domain.